 - As with all breeds, there are certain hereditary diseases and ailments that the Cavachon can suffer from, so talk to your breeder for reassurance

-- The Goldendoodle will enjoy being in water; if you take it on a walk, be aware around rivers and streams that it will want to be in there!
+- They will enjoy being in water; if you take it on a walk, be aware around rivers and streams that it will want to be in there!

-There is so much to recommend the beautiful, charming and very loyal dogs, so let’s have a little more insight into the Goldendoodle.
+There is so much to recommend the beautiful, charming and very loyal dogs, so let’s have a little more insight into this cross breed.

 There is no doubt at all that the Goldendoodle is a very attractive dog indeed.
 It inherits the cheeky and personable traits of both the Poodle and the Golden Retriever, with a pretty face, large eyes and an endearing smile, and it is a well-proportioned dog that generally follows the stance of the Retriever.